 · Being caught in or between objects, machinery or equipment-Heavy machinery and large construction materials pose a great danger to those stuck between them.
 Injuries from these incidents cause 2% of deaths in the construction industry.

 Construction work can be dangerous, but contractors and other employers on a construction site can take steps to make their work sites safer for employees and passers-by alike.
-If you or a loved one falls victim to one of OSHA’s fatal four or another accident on a construction site, you may be able to take legal action against negligent employers and get the financial support you need to move forward.
+If you or a loved one falls victim to one of OSHA’s fatal four or another accident on a construction site, you may be able to take legal action against negligent employers and get the financial support you need to move forward with a construction injury lawyer.